There are several ways of transportation in Guatemala. Ours was a rental car we got in Cancun, Mexico. Welcome to the Caribbean! 🙂

 … And of course any time is good for taking a nap 🙂

-In larger communities, Guatemalans use bigegr buses, and like all the other Latin Americans they love to decorate them.
+In larger communities, Guatemalans use bigger buses, and even trucks.
+Like all the other Latin Americans they love to decorate them.
 These photos below are from Santiago Guatemala, a city on Lake Atitlan.
+I made some of them as paintings in digital media and uploaded them to my Fine Art America Gallery. the ones with captions are available as art prints:

 They often use old US school buses and call them “Chicken Buses”